tharuxpert/simple_calculator/README.md

 # simple_calculator

-This is an another project that i made.
+Here's another project that i made.
 I used html/css/javascript to make this project.